10 tips to avoid Internet fraud

 There is a simple way of creating a secure password: form a sentence and take the first letters of each word.
 Then expand the password with special characters.
 It should be at least 12 characters long.
 If you only use it for e-finance and never disclose it to anyone you will be on the safe side.

-Do not disclose any personal information, especially account information.
-PostFinance will never contact you to ask you for your access details.
+Do not disclose any personal information, especially access details such as user number, e-finance number and password.
+PostFinance will never contact you, not even by phone, to ask you for your access details.
+PostFinance will also never ask you to install any additional software to establish a connection with your computer.
 You should under no circumstances disclose your data to anyone claiming to be a bank advisor or relative.

 5. “You’ve won...”